 CEI, room 2266

 Peter Marval, Media Artist

 Peter provides expertise in the area of multimedia in support of CTL programs, website design, and special events.
 He has been doing graphic and web design for about 20 years.
-He is a graduate of Print Journalism and Digital Media from Conestoga College, and a Communication, Media and Film degree from the University of Windsor.
+He is a graduate of Print Journalism and Digital Media from Conestoga College, and Communication, Media and Film from the University of Windsor.
 He is also a photographer, with most of his best work sitting on a hard drive somewhere.
 He plays piano (poorly) and dabbles in music production and sound design.
 He has also recently begun working with 3D and motion graphics.
 He has a penchant for monkeys and cookies, especially for monkeys eating cookies.
 A portion of his work can be seen at marvalmedia.com.

 CEI, room 2255

 Dr. Veronika Mogyorody, Teaching and Learning Senior Scholar